“Dark Tourism” by Rebecca Bathory (no place of publication given, Carpet Bombing Culture, 2018), 240 pages.

 .
 These too are amongst the book's visually most appealing images.
 In the same country the author was given the opportunity to visit a pathology department

-Beautiful as the photos generally are, they don't always represent the place in question in the best way.
-An extreme example of this is coming up next
+Beautiful as the photos generally are, they don't always represent the place in question in the best way (although that may be a matter of personal taste, of course).
+An example of this is coming up next

 in the coverage of Ijen volcano

 .
 I had actually been looking forward to that section the most, as I had struggled with photographing the fabled blue flames

 of Ijen with my camera when I was there (a lot of RAW tweaking was necessary to get something halfway acceptable out of what I'd captured), so I had very high hopes of seeing what such a talented professional would have got out of it.
 But even though the blue flames are mentioned in the text, no photos of them appear in the book.
 The text also talks about the sulphur miners and their hard work, but again there are no photos of the sulphur mine